 Biography | Research interests | PhD Dissertation | Publications | Presentations | Teaching

 Prior to joining the TransRe Project, I worked at the World Bank, Overseas Development Institute, Woodrow Wilson Center, and World Resources Institute, among others.
-I hold an MSc in environment and development (Distinction) from the London School of Economics (LSE) and a BA in international studies with a focus on Latin America (cum laude) from American University.
+I hold an MSc in environment and development (Distinction) from the London School of Economics and Political Science (LSE) and a BA in international studies with a focus on Latin America (cum laude) from American University.
 I am a native of Washington, DC and fluent in Spanish.

 Conceptual : adaptation, resilience, translocality, governance